Hue: Imperial City & Perfume River | CoraTravels

 Cultural insights

 Imperial Hierarchy Respect: Traditional greetings based on age and social status, locals maintain formal Vietnamese etiquette learned from royal court traditions.
 Ancestor Veneration Intensity: Every family maintains elaborate ancestral altars, locals believe royal city location requires extra spiritual devotion.
-Scholarly Tradition: Literature and poetry highly valued, locals quote classical Vietnamese poets in daily conversation, calligraphy practice common.
+Scholarly Tradition: Literature and poetry highly valued, locals quote classical Vietnamese poets in daily conversation, calligraphy practice common reminiscent of Kyoto's traditional arts scene.
 Royal Craft Preservation: Traditional artisans maintain imperial techniques for lacquerware, silk weaving, and wood carving passed down from palace workshops.
 Perfume River Spirituality: River considered sacred, locals make daily offerings and believe seasonal flooding brings good fortune to imperial city.

 Useful phrases